John-Otago/PhD-Plus/README.md

 ### 4 Career Preparation - *start from day one*

 #### 4.1 Overview
 It comes as a sobering fact for some PhD students/graduates that most of them will never get a career-track academic job (especially in HASS).
 That includes many good PhD graduates with a track record of publication and excellent teaching experience.
-The academic job market follows the simple rule of supply-and-demand (over-supply and weak/declining demand).
+The academic job market follows the simple rule of supply and demand (over-supply and weak/declining demand).
 No matter how good you are, there are simply too many candidates on the market.
 Ignoring this rule will cost you dearly.
 Plan ahead when you start graduate school, not when you finish.

 Check out this list to understand the (mostly collapsed) academic job market: https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#04-the-academic-job-market.